ThreedeeMoovee/readinglist/README.md

 ## The Rest:
 Dad recommendations: Bury My Heart at Wounded Knee, The Right Stuff, Jessica

-CHAN PHILOSOPHY
+### CHAN PHILOSOPHY
 - Critique of Pure Reason, by Immanuel Kant
 - Anti-Oedipus: Capitalism and Schizophrenia, by Gilles Deleuze & Félix Guattari
 - The Poetics of Space, by Gaston Bachelard

-WORDS OF ANCIENCE GREECE
+### WORDS OF ANCIENCE GREECE
 - The Enneads by Plotinus
 - Anabasis of Alexander by Arrian
 - Anabasis by Xenophon
 - History of the Peloponnesian Wars by Thucydides
 - Histories by Herodotus (Greco-Persian Wars)
-	THE HISTORIES
+#### THE HISTORIES
 - The Campaigns Of Alexander by Arrian
 - On The Gallic War & On The Civil War by Julius Caesar
 - Life of Julius Caesar & Life of Caligula by Suetonius
-		- Life of Julius Caesar & Life of Alexander the Great by Plutarch SPEECHES
+- Life of Julius Caesar & Life of Alexander the Great by Plutarch
+#### SPEECHES
 - Cicero - Pro Caelio
 - Cicero - In Catilinam
 - Cicero - 2nd, 3rd, 4th Phillipic
-	PHILOSOPHY
+#### PHILOSOPHY
 - Aristotle
 - The Republic by Plato (with 'The School of Athens' Fresco by Raphael)

-U.S. PRESIDENTS
+### U.S. PRESIDENTS
 - Autobiography, by Theodore Roosevelt
 - Personal Memoirs of Ulysses S. Grant
-THE ARCHITECTURE OF THE PSYCHE
+### THE ARCHITECTURE OF THE PSYCHE
 - Maps of Meaning, by Jordan Peterson
 - The Origins and History of Consciousness, by Erich Neumann
-	- Archetypes and the Collective Unconscious, by Carl Jung THE CODE OF THE WARRIOR
+- Archetypes and the Collective Unconscious, by Carl Jung
+### THE CODE OF THE WARRIOR
 - The Book of Five Rings, by Miyamoto Musashi
 - Hagakure, by Yamamoto Tsunetomo
 - The Way of the Samurai, by Inazō Nitobe
-JOURNEYS OF FATE
+### JOURNEYS OF FATE
 - The History of Rasselas Prince of Abissinia, by Samuel Johnson
 - Moby Dick, by Herman Merville
-	- The Count of Monte Cristo, by Alexandre Dumas DOSTOYEVSKY
+- The Count of Monte Cristo, by Alexandre Dumas
-	- Notes From Underground, by Fyodor Dostoyevsky
-	- Crime and Punishment, by Fyodor Dostoyevsky
-	- The Brothers Karamazov, by Fyodor Dostoyevsky NIETZCHE
-	- Thus Spoke Zarathustra, by Fredrick Nietzsche
-	- Beyond Good And Evil, by Fredrick Nietzsche
-	- The Anti-Christ(ian), by Fredrick Nietzsche
-JUNG
-	- Modern Man in Search of a Soul, by Carl Jung
-	- Aion: Researches Into the Phenomenology of the Self, by Carl Jung
-	- The Symbolic Life (or Man And His Symbols), by Carl Jung FREUD
+### FREUD
 - Interpretation Of Dreams, by Sigmund Freud
 - A General Introduction to Psychoanalysis, by Sigmund Freud
 - The Unconscious, by Sigmund Freud
-ROME
+### ROME
 - The Rise of the Roman Empire, by Polybius
-	- The Twelve Caesars, by Gaius Suetonius Tranquillus
+- - The Twelve Caesars, by Gaius Suetonius Tranquillus
-	- The History of the Decline and Fall of the Roman Empire, by Edward Gibbon CHRISTIANITY
+- The History of the Decline and Fall of the Roman Empire, by Edward Gibbon
+### CHRISTIANITY
 - The History of the Church from Christ to Constantine, by Eusebius
 - Early Christian Lives, by Athanasius
 - The Desert Fathers, by Benedicta
 - Ward Early Christian Writings, by Staniforth Maxwell & Maxwell Staniforth
 - City Of God, by Saint Augustine